AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Search index/Boolean query.md

     $response = $otsClient->search($request);
     ```

--   MustNotQueries\(!
-A AND !
-B\)
+-   Example 2

-    The following code provides an example on how to query rows that do not meet condition A or B:
+    The following code provides an example on how to use Boolean query A AND ! to query rows that do not meet condition A or condition B:

     ```
     $request = array(